Quickbooks Alternatives for Screen Printers

 Screen printing and embroidery businesses are different.
 In most cases, you are not only “buying and reselling” items.
 Instead, you buy an item, modify it (like screen print or embroider on it) and THEN resell the item.
 More often than not, this “modification process” can be complex.

-As we have pointed out already, a screen-printing business doesn’t follow the same line of transaction as most retail stores do.
+As we have pointed out already, a screen-printing business doesn’t follow the same line of transactions as most retail stores do.
 The majority of retail stores one would find today simply buys and resells any number of products.
 With screen printing, a few more links are added to the chain of a transaction, and that includes:

 Basically, this process has bits of manufacturing, as well as retailing and service rendering embedded in it.
 The creation of designs requires the expertise of a designer, which makes it a rendered service.
 Embellishing the purchased materials with the desired designs transforms it from one product to another, hence making it plausible for a screen printer to be identified as a manufacturer.
 Finally, buying and reselling of materials to a customer places a stamp on the transaction as a retail business.

 Reading through this brief analogy, it becomes evident that to run a screen-printing business with ease, one would need a tool that aptly satisfies all areas of the business.
 In this instance, commonly available accounting packages wouldn’t do the trick.
 You will need something more precise; an accounting package that has been developed to serve the needs of a screen printing business strictly.

 Traditional accounting software like QuickBooks, Peachtree, and others are primarily designed for “widget” and “service” type businesses.
 You can purchase additional software “add-ons” if you are a manufacturer or mainly focus on selling services.
 The problem is that accounting software sees your business from an “Accounting” perspective.
 Sure, you do accounting transactions every day.
 But your business revolves around processing orders, from service rendering to manufacturing to retailing.